 Fee waivers, scholarships, bursaries and awards

 Many students may also be entitled to non-repayable additional funding based on circumstances from the university.

-At the University of Gloucestershire, we have a range of different fee waivers, scholarships, bursaries and awards for 2021/22 including our Welcome to Gloucestershire award, Care leavers scholarship and Sports scholarships.
+At University of Gloucestershire, we have a range of different fee waivers, scholarships, bursaries and awards available, including our Welcome to Gloucestershire award, Care leavers scholarship and Sports scholarships.